anticodeninja/antilogviewer/README.md

 ==========

 During our working hours my colleagues and I've spent a bunch of time through challinging a lot of different tools to view logs.
-We have tried a lot of of free and commercial tools and I have not found anything which would fullfill all of our needs.
+We have tried a lot of of free and commercial tools and I have not found anything which would fullfill all our needs.
 This project is an attempt to fix all issues which we faced with other log viewers:

 * **High Performance.**